MurrayIII/UnicodeMathML/playground/help.md

 Currently arrow-key navigation needs work and there are other glitches.
 The implementation uses JavaScript to manipulate the MathML in the browser DOM and seems very promising.
+## UnicodeMath selection attributes
+In the video, you may notice that the input window starts with "Ⓐ()Ⓕ(1)⬚", whereas the output window has a selected "⬚".
+The Ⓐ() defines the position of the selection _anchor_ and the Ⓕ(1) defines the position of the selection _focus_ (sometimes called the selection active end).

+These constructs have been added to UnicodeMath to represent the state of the user selection.
+If the selection is an insertion point (a degenerate selection), only the anchor expression Ⓐ() appears since the anchor and focus ends coincide.
+Nondegenerate selections have the focus construct as well as in the UnicodeMath "Ⓐ()Ⓕ(1)⬚" for the selected "⬚".

+The selection attributes are useful for accessibility and appear in the MathML with the attribute names "selanchor" and "selfocus".
+They are needed in the UnicodeMathML applet since the multilevel undo facility for the output window saves past states in UnicodeMath strings that must be able to restore the selection as well as the content when the user hits Ctrl+z.

+In principle, the applet doesn't need to show the user this selection information and it's likely to be hidden in a future update.

+__Technical stuff__: The numbers inside the parentheses give the offsets for the selection returned by the DOM [getSelection()](https://developer.mozilla.org/en-US/docs/Web/API/Window/getSelection) method.
+Negative values are used if the selection construct is followed by a text node.
+Positive values are used if the construct is followed by an element.
+If no number appears, 0 is assumed.